-Let's stop wasting $175,000+ on unused mail-in ballots, Atlantic County Clerk says
+Let's stop wasting $175,000+ on unused mail-in ballots, Atlantic County clerk says

 But don't stay on the mail-in list if you no longer want to vote that way, he said.

-Vote-by-mail ballots cost more than $7 each to print and mail, Giralo stressed, and the vast majority are sent out but never returned.
+Vote-by-mail ballots cost more than $7 each to print and mail, Giralo said, and the vast majority are sent out but never returned.

-And with inflation, the cost is going up to almost $10 each this year, Giralo estimated.
+ATLANTIC CITY — Mayor Marty Small Sr. is calling a plan to move back to non-partisan electio…

+"It is totally irresponsible for an elections official to perpetuate Trump's 'Big Lie' and sully Vote by Mail under the guise of 'saving taxpayer dollars,'" Suleiman said.
+"The real waste of taxpayer dollars is the tens of thousands of taxpayer dollars Mr. Giralo spent on a poorly-produced, confusing commercial that airs at 3 a.m. on TLC."

+BUENA — The Borough Council voted unanimously to appoint a new solicitor Monday following th…

+“It is the goal of my office to ensure that voting routines are not disturbed,” Giralo said in a news release at the time, “and maintaining these six early voting locations (with the addition of Egg Harbor Township) will help to further that goal.”

 Voters who are on the automatic vote-by-mail list and no longer want to vote by mail should opt out by Aug.
-31, to be sure to be off of it by the time the mail-in ballots are printed.
+31 to be sure to be off it by the time the mail-in ballots are printed.

-Links to forms to either opt out of the automatic vote-by-mail list, and forms to join the list, are available on the clerk's 2022 General Election page at: atlanticcountyclerk.org/elections-2/2022-general-election/.

 The television commercials Giralo has been featured in are regularly run through Comcast for about 75% of the county, he said.
-The Hammonton area, where he lives, is in a different Comcast service wheel that also includes Camden County, so it isn't running there.
+The Hammonton area, where he lives, is in a different Comcast service wheel that also includes Camden County, so they aren't running there.

 The clerk's job is to prepare the ballots for the voting machines and the vote-by-mail and provisional paper ballots.